Blog / 3DS & SCA

 3DS 2.2 also allows merchants to request exemptions through their acquirer.
 This includes the merchant or payment service provider can apply Transaction Risk Analysis (TRA) and use this data to request for a low-risk exemption.
 It also allows merchants to request an exemption as a Trusted merchant.

 There are some variations between the schemes which are important to keep in mind.
-Mastercard have also announced that they will enable the low-risk exemption based on TRA.
+Mastercard has also announced that it has enabled the low-risk exemption based on TRA.
 This isn’t possible with Visa on 2.1, however, Visa will allow for the secure corporate transaction exemption on 2.1.

 3DS 2.2 also supports delegated authentication and decoupled authentication.